 Reaction Centre of PS-I and PS-II

 Cyanobacteria and higher plants carry out oxygenic photosynthesis by using both photosystems I and II.
-Photosynthetic bacteria undergoes non-oxygenic photosynthesis, and uses only one photosystem (either PS-I or PS-II).
+Conversely, photosynthetic bacteria undergo non-oxygenic photosynthesis and use only one photosystem (either PS-I or PS-II).
 The mechanism of photosynthetic RC involves three consecutive stages:

 Hartmut Michel, Johann Deisenhofer and Robert Huber were the scientists who proposed the crystal structure of RC.
-On further study, it was found that different subunits and few accessory molecules participate in the photosynthetic reaction centre.
+On further study, it was observed that different subunits and few accessory molecules participate in the photosynthetic reaction centre.

 - Two quinones (QA and QB) are the cofactor protein molecules.